 The last weeks I was in several workshops with HR teams, reviewing HR trends and the creative use of these trends to increase the impact of HR.
 A common issue was: how do we convince our boss and our management teams that it is time for a new innovative approach?
 Some thoughts about ‘guerrilla HR’.

-- Do not discuss everything at the top of the organization
+- Do not discuss everything at the top of the organisation

-- Look for change at the edges of the organization, not the core
+- Look for change at the edges of the organisation, not the core

 Do not stay to long in the planning phase, if you have a good idea.
 Look for a team where you can experiment.
 You can learn a lot from trial and error, and after some initial experiments you can improve your approach.
 If you are successful, it will become a lot easier to sell your ideas.
 Now you have some relevant data to substantiate your plan.

 In guerrilla HR it is not different from real guerrilla: you can move a lot faster with a small team of people you trust.
 Make sure the team is diverse though, as you must be able to deal with obstacles along the way.